 Table 18 displays FFS Full-Scope Medi-Cal eligible only beneficiary-to-primary-care-provider ratios in SFY 2013-14 and 2014-15 by geographic region.
-The first two columns display the ratios for individuals who were entitled to limited scope services only and also individuals who were eligible for both Medi-Cal and Medicare services.
-These groups were excluded as they are either not entitled to Medi-Cal covered primary care services, or services not classified as emergency, or Medicare generally provides most primary care services.
+The first two columns display the ratios for individuals who were entitled to full scope services.
+Those entitled to limited scope services were excluded as they are either not entitled to Medi-Cal covered primary care services, or services not classified as emergency, or Medicare generally provides most primary care services.
 If these groups were included, the population to primary care ratio would be no greater than 105 (last column, Table 18).